 PAL (Possession and Acquisition License) - Follow this link to information on the PAL course.
 The Recreation Department also offers this course during the fall and spring.
 Contact the office for course dates and to reserve your spot in a course.

-Join this energetic group every Wednesday evening from 7:30 - 9:45 pm in GLH gymnasium.
-Bring a water bottle and a clean pair of athletic shoes and get ready to bump, set, spike!
-Starts Wednesday, September 14 - Wednesday, December 21/22.
+Join this energetic group every Wednesday evening from 7:30 - 9:30 pm in GLH gymnasium.
+Bring a water bottle and a clean pair of athletic shoes and get ready to dunk!
+Continues until Wednesday, March 22.

 One of the fastest growing sports in North America is Pickleball.
 Pickleball is a paddle sport (similar to a racquet sport) that combines elements of badminton, tennis, and table tennis.
 Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, similar to a Wiffle Ball, over a net.
 It's lots of fun and any age and ability can play.